 Current business situation

-While the Canadian economy has been impacted by the fall in energy and commodity prices, the economy is still growing due in part to Canada’s close ties to the United States (US).
-Sectors such as manufacturing, technology and tourism, are experiencing strong growth, while regions, such as British Columbia (BC) and Ontario, now lead the country in economic growth.
+The Canadian economy is growing at a slow pace, however, recession is unlikely, due to close ties with both the United States (US) and global commodity markets.
+Sectors such as agribusiness, life sciences, clean energy and technology are experiencing growth, while regions, such as Prince Edward Island, Newfoundland and British Columbia (BC) lead the country in economic growth.

 Setting up in Market

-Canada is an attractive market for Australian companies to set up, not only for the opportunities in the Canadian market, but also for the access it provides to the US and Mexican markets under the North American Free Trade Agreement (NAFTA).
+Canada is an attractive market for Australian companies to set up, not only for the opportunities in the Canadian market, but also for the access it provides to the US and Mexican markets under the Canada-US-Mexico free trade agreement.

-For more information on how to set up in Canada visit Canada’s International Gateway portal.
+For more information on how to set up a business in Canada please visit Canada’s International Gateway portal.

 Banking and finance